Using a metal tape measure take the width of the visible window frame at the top, middle and the bottom of the frame.

 Next measure the height (drop) of the visible window frame at both sides and in the middle.

 To measure for a blind intended to fit outside the window recess we recommend an overlap of 10cm to each edge as shown in the illustration.

 Measure as for a recess fit (above) and add 20cm to each measurement.

-If the sill protrudes far enough to obstruct the blind only add 10cm to the drop and allow the blind to sit on the sill.
+If the window sill protrudes far enough to obstruct the blind, only add 10cm to the height (drop) and allow the blind to sit on the sill.

 1) Inside Recess - Choose this option if you have measured from wall to wall inside the recess and we will make the necessary adjustments.